Municipal Open Innovation

-The evolution from an idea to a decision takes three to six months - at the end of that timeline, all the participants, including the proposer and those who voted for the proposal, are notified about the outcome.
-If an idea has been rejected, the author receives an explanation by email, and an invitation to come to City Hall for further discussion, if requested.
+To make the entire process transparent, every stage of the Mayor’s Office assessment was posted on the Better Reykjavik website.
+The evolution from an idea to a decision took 3-6 months - at the end of that timeline, all the participants, including the proposer and those who voted for the proposal, were notified about the outcome.
+If an idea was rejected, the author received an explanation by email, and an invitation to come to City Hall for further discussion, if requested.

-What are the outcomes?:
+What are the outcomes?

-What does it cost?:
+What does it cost?

 What are the benefits?

 - Giving citizens a voice within the policymaking process and the power to influence the outcome of impactful issues was itself a benefit

 - For a time, the City Council’s commitment to reviewing the best ideas has helped ensure a high degree of quality.

 - The use of the term “Better Reykjavik” to refer to multiple projects has caused confusion among participants.
 Some have submitted ideas on Your Voice that belong as participatory budgeting projects on My Neighborhood, as citizens often do not understand the rules for participation, much less how the City Council functions.

 - Some have raised concerns about the limitations of the platform with regard to its original goal.
 While Better Reykjavik was conceived as a platform to give citizens a voice in governmental and economic matters, participants’ ideas have focused on projects that simply improve the quality of everyday life.
 This raises questions of whether it is necessary for the Better Reykjavik platform to be further improved to facilitate this larger conversation between citizens and the city’s government.

 - Google Translate is incorporated to make the website accessible to non-Icelandic speakers, but it is questionable whether this is adequate to ensure participation by non-Icelandic speaking immigrants.